mcw-rcc/mcw-rcc.github.io/docs/cluster-el8.md

 ssh login-rocky.rcc.mcw.edu
 ```

 We have new partitions (queues) to test your workflows.
 To run a job on a CPU compute node, use `--partition=rocky`.
 To run a job on a GPU compute node, use `--partition=rocky-gpu`.
-At this time, large memory nodes are not included in this test.
+To run a job on a large memory node, use `--partition=rocky-bigmem`.
 Please use the CPU nodes to test those workflows.
 Contact {{ support_email }} for assistance.

 ### Upgrade and extended testing